avovkdesign/comment-images-reloaded/README.txt

 = 2.2 =

-* Refactor all code
+* All code was refactored
-* Более одного файла можно прикрепить к комментарию
+* You can attach more than one file to comment
-* Добавлена дополнительная настройка для выбора количества загружаемых файлов за один раз
+* Added additional customization for selecting number of uploading files at one time
-* Добавлена кнопка импорта изображений из плагина Comment Attachment
+* Added image import button from plugin Comment Attachment
-* Проверена работа плагина на версии WordPress 4.5.1
+* Checked work of plugin on version WordPress 4.5

 = 2.1.4 =